-Note 1: Due to OS limitations, some operating systems may not show more than 4 GB of memory.
+Notes:

-Note 2: Due to memory allocation to system devices, memory remaining available for operational use will be reduced when 4 GB of RAM is used.
+- Due to OS limitations, some operating systems may not show more than 4 GB of memory. - 2.
+This motherboard supports both dual-rank and single-rank memory modules.
+For system memory to work properly, please use all dual-rank memory modules or use all single-rank memory modules on the same motherboard.
+Check the Supermicro web site for other information. - Due to memory allocation to system devices, memory remaining available for operational use will be reduced when 4 GB of RAM is used.
 The reduction in memory availability is disproportional.
-(See the following table for details.)
+(Refer to the following Memory Availability Table for details.